Compaq Presario: 1x25 and FXx00 series

 The 1X25 monitors were the first monitors made by Compaq under the Presario brand in 1996, succeeding the previous monitors that were in use by the Presario brand since its inception in 1993.
 Designed for use with "Series 2" designed Presarios such as the Compaq Presario 4100, 4700, 6700, and 8700 series as well as the later 4500, 4600, and 4800 series, These monitors all shared the same design cues from the towers they were meant to match: all of them had a split lower bezel which ran down the middle.
-The monitors had analog dials for brightness and contrast, plus a volume dial for speakers, which also acts as a power button when pressed.
+Featuring a cathode ray tube (CRT) with sizes ranging from 14 to 17 inches, the monitors had analog dials for brightness and contrast, plus a volume dial for speakers, which also acts as a power button when pressed.
 It also has a mute button for the volume on the left side of the monitor, and featured four additional analog dials behind the bottom panel for manual display adjustment (these were replaced with digital controls on the 1725 model).
 An on-screen display similar to that of contemporary televisions of the era is present for all monitors, which is used for volume control and adjustment.
 The monitor also has a built-in microphone located on the top of the monitor.

 There is also a very rare set of monitors (the FX series) which are all black and had built-in speakers and a subwoofer, plus three extra USB ports.
 They are designed to go with the 4800 series Presario multimedia towers (specifically the 4830 to 4882), as they were all black just like the FX monitors.